tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-2.md

 This is all pretty in-line with the diagram we saw at the beginning of this post.
 The only thing to note is that this is a generic TCP server, but the handler we have defined for the `/ws` route will upgrade the connection to a websocket connection.
 This is where we will be sending our Godot clients.

 We can now run the server by hitting **F5** in VS Code, or running `go run cmd/main.go` in the terminal.
-If you see the the following output in the debug console, then you're good to go:
+If you see the following output in the debug console, then you're good to go:
 ```
 2024/11/09 12:00:58 Starting server on :8080
 2024/11/09 12:00:58 Awaiting client registrations
 ```

 This is a good place to stop for now.
-In [the next post](/2024/11/09/godot-golang-mmo-part-3), we will set up the Godot client to connect to the server and send packets.
+In [the next post](/2024/11/09/godot-golang-mmo-part-3), we'll integrate the Godot client with our server, allowing it to establish connections and send packets, bringing us one step closer to a functional multiplayer game.
+Stay tuned!

 ---